 Under the terms of various equity awards made to the Company's named executive officers under the Company's stock plans, dividend equivalent payments and distributions are made to the executive officers with respect to the shares of Common Stock underlying the unexercised and unvested portion of the equity awards and the terms of equity awards are adjusted to reflect stock dividends.
-These payments and distributions are made at the same rate as dividends and other distributions paid on the Company's issued and outstanding shares of Common Stock.
-GK Partners has reviewed the Company's dividend equivalent policy and has provided its opinion that equity grants that include dividend equivalents are a means of management compensation that are appropriate and consistent with the Company's strategy with respect to dividend policy (and the critical importance thereof).
-In 2014, named executive officers earned cash dividend equivalent payments on options as follows: Mr. Lorber - \$3,580,937; Mr. Lampen -\$628,933; Mr. Kirkland - \$345,854; Mr. Bell - \$303,329; and Mr. Bernstein - \$0.
+These payments and distributions are made at the same rate as dividends and other distributions paid on shares of the Company's Common Stock.
+In 2015, named executive officers earned cash dividend equivalent payments on unexercised stock options (in the case of Messrs.
+Lorber, Lampen, Kirkland and Bell) and unvested restricted stock (in the case of Mr. Bernstein) as follows: Mr. Lorber - \$4,164,982; Mr. Lampen -\$761,630; Mr. Kirkland - \$423,895; Mr. Bell - \$379,245; and Mr.

+Bernstein - \$46,778.
 In accordance with the disclosure rules of the SEC, these amounts have not been separately reported in the Summary Compensation Table because the value of the dividend equivalent rights was included in the initial grant date fair value of the underlying options grants which is reported in the table.